Get Started with the B2C Commerce API

 Make sure that your code can handle nonbreaking changes to the API.

-While we avoid making breaking changes without prior notification, some updates include nonbreaking changes, such as:
+Although we avoid making breaking changes without prior notification, updates sometimes include nonbreaking changes, such as:

 • New endpoints